 What does cyber insurance cost?

-The costs of cyber insurance vary dramatically between policies.
-Annual premiums range between approximately CHF 40 and CHF 140 for an individual, depending on the policy.
+The costs of cyber insurance vary significantly between policies.
+Annual premiums range between approximately 40 and 140 francs per year for an individual, depending on the policy.
 Family policies are also available – typically at higher premiums.
-You can compare the exact premiums and conditions with the cyber insurance comparison tool on moneyland.ch.
+Some insurers like Baloise and Generali discount premiums when you take out a long-term policy.

-Is cyber insurance worth getting?
+Is cyber insurance worth the cost?